 8. You’ll reduce your diabetes risk

-The Seventh Day Adventists in the Loma Linda area are a group of people that live America’s Blue Zone region who follow a largely vegetarian diet.
+The Seventh Day Adventists in the Loma Linda area are a group of people that live in America’s Blue Zone region and follow a largely vegetarian diet.
 Blue Zones are five areas across the globe virtually free of disease and with numerous healthy residents that were living to age 100 and beyond.

 A study published in Diabetes Care found that omnivores in the Adventist population have double the rate of diabetes compared with vegans.